Mae Hong Son province

 Mae Hong Son's nickname is "the city of three mists".
 It is hemmed in by the high mountain ranges of the Shan Hills and is the most mountainous province in Thailand, occupying 12,765 km2.
+The population density is 22 persons per km^{2}, the lowest of all provinces.
 The province is often covered with mist.
 Mae Hong Son town was originally established in the early 19th century as an elephant training camp as ordered by the then King of Chiang Mai.

 As of 2012, Mae Hong Son was the poorest province in Thailand.

 History

 Mae Hong Son province was formerly part of Mawkmai State, one of the Shan States which had been founded in 1767 by Hsai Khiao, from a noble family of Chiang Mai.

 As a result of the Anglo-Siamese Boundary Commission of 1892–1893, Mae Hong Son district was ceded to Siam, but the adjacent Möngmaü and Mehsakun trans-Salween districts also claimed by Siam (as territories on the eastern side of the Salween River), were kept as part of British Burma.